Teaching From Home? We Can Help!

-Students can conduct investigations showing evidence of illumination from an external source such as the Sun.
+Students can conduct investigations showing evidence of illumination from an external source such as the Sun has UV light.

 Objects can be seen only when light is available to illuminate them.

-Students can conduct investigations showing evidence that the amplitude of a wave is related to the energy in the wave.
+Students can conduct investigations showing evidence that the amplitude of a wave is related to the energy in a wave.

 Students can use this tool to develop and use a model to describe how waves are reflected, absorbed, or transmitted through various materials.

-Students can use UV Beads to conduct investigations on how technological devices use the principles of wave behavior and wave interactions with matter to transmit and capture energy.
+Students can use this Outside Detector to measure the strength of UV light and to conduct investigations about technological devices use the principles of wave behavior and wave interactions with matter to transmit and capture energy.

-Students can use the UV Beads to evaluate the claims, evidence, and reasoning behind the idea that electromagnetic radiation can be described by a wave model.
+Students can use the Outside Detector to evaluate the claims, evidence, and reasoning behind the idea that electromagnetic radiation can be described by a wave model.

 Students can explore the idea that different frequencies of light have different energies, and the damage to living tissue from electromagnetic radiation depends on the energy of the radiation.